phpcommunity/phptestfest.org/docs/start.md

 When you submit a pull-request, your group will earn Internet Points if you add a line to the pull-request in the following format: "User Group: name-of-group".
 See [PR 13](https://github.com/phpcommunity/phptestfest-php-src/pull/13) as an example.

 We still have a lot of details to work out.
 We will need to develop a way to track contributions and work with the PHP core team to help review and accept tests, so that they don't become inundated with pull requests.
-If you'd like to help, please join the [Google Group](https://groups.google.com/a/phpcommunity.org/group/testfest/).
+If you'd like to help, please join the [forums](https://talk.phpcommunity.org/c/projects/phptestfest).
 We'll update this section as more details emerge.

 ## Who's Behind This?